 Chi Ho: Agreed.
 We have a huge group of dedicated, fearless local comedians who love the work.
 Every week, there are visiting comedians from around the world on our local stages and according to them, this is one of the best places in the world to perform because we have a multilingual society which is open to worldly cultures.
 I think we have to thank our local fans for shaping the Malaysian comedy landscape into what it is today.

 Your days as a quartet may be coming to a close, but you’ll be continuing your comedy careers solo.
 What’s on the cards for upcoming projects?

-Chi Ho: Well, my wife just got a job overseas so I guess I have to be the ‘token Asian’ comedian there.
-Either that, or turn my kids into YouTube stars.
+Chi Ho: Guess I’ll turn my kids into YouTube stars.
 Or if I run out of options, I’m a pretty decent househusband.

 Jenhan: I’ve always wanted to explore one of my shows, Electric Butterflies, in a more theatrical setting.
 I’ve toured across festivals in Australia with it and now I have plans to stage it in KL and Singapore.
 After that, I might take a back seat for awhile and produce a newcomer called Rambo Tan.
 He’s still relatively unknown, but I have a feeling he’s going to steal the world real soon.

 Jason: I’ll be putting together a new tour for 2020, and hope to perform in the UK and the US.

 Douglas: I have a few TV and movie commitments that need my attention next year.
 Unfortunately, I can’t reveal what they are yet!